GoldJohnKing/dify-zep-plugin/README.md

 1. Install the plugin in your Dify workspace
 2. Create a Zep project and get an API key
 3. Add your Zep API key to authorize the plugin
+4. (Optional) Use the `zep_api_url` field to define a custom base URL for the API if you are using a different Zep instance.

    ![authorize-1](_assets/authorize-1.png)
    ![authorize-2](_assets/authorize-2.png)